funcx-faas/helm-chart/README.md

 make a decision for the user - as they are new. they can try different ways later, which can be documented elsewhere - for example, this is the helm repo so should be talking about the helm deployment of the endpoint.
 Or pointing people at the endpoint repo.

+I think for an initial install, the in-kubernetes default endpoint which configures itself almost automatically should be chosen for getting started.
+With instructions on attaching an external endpoint described *afterwards* at the end of this document.

 There are two modes in which funcx-endpoints could be deployed: